ttntm/ttntm/src/blog/27-vue-dnd.md

 ## Focus Management

 Autofocus of the next list item's input right after adding it through button use or pressing enter in the previous item's input is a necessary feature too.
-The implementation is based on the `ref()` `inputs` (line 29) and so called "Function Refs" ({% ext "Vue docs" "https://vuejs.org/guide/essentials/template-refs.html#function-refs" %}, essentially "`ref` within `v-for`") managed for `<input>` elements from within the `draggable` component's `template` (from line 91 onward):
+The implementation is based on the `ref()` `inputs` (line 29) and so-called "Function Refs" ({% ext "Vue docs" "https://vuejs.org/guide/essentials/template-refs.html#function-refs" %}, essentially "`ref` within `v-for`") managed for `<input>` elements from within the `draggable` component's `template` (from line 91 onward):

 ```js
   <template #item="{ element, index }">